 “Everything has a time limit,” says Alex Mann, curator of prints and drawings at the Smithsonian American Art Museum.
-The tour has three venues: Philadelphia (which closed April 9), at the New York Historical Society (May 26 to September 3), and the Frist Institute in Nashville (October 6 to January 21, 2018).
-Included in it, beyond Wilson’s work, are the famous and epic John Singer Sargent panting Gassed, as well as Childe Hassam’s famous American-flag-draped New York street-scape, Fourth of July.
+The tour has three venues: Philadelphia (which closed April 9), at the New York Historical Society (May 26 to September 3), and the Frist Center for the Visual Arts in Nashville (October 6 to January 21, 2018).
+Included in it, beyond Wilson’s work, are the famous and epic John Singer Sargent painting Gassed, as well as Childe Hassam’s famous American-flag-draped New York street-scape, Fourth of July.

 Mann says that, because of the delicate nature of Wilson’s watercolors, they cannot be exposed to natural light for too long without potentially fading their vibrant tones.
 Still, he says, he’s proud they’re on display.

 “The exhibit has different themes,” Mann says.
 “It’s battle…behind the lines…hospitals.
 It’s interesting how he portrayed that war life.
 It’s a multi-faceted portrait of the war.”

 Yet Wilson himself lives on as a cypher.